Plondone/qPCR/README.md

 `devtools::install_github("https://github.com/SCIL-leuven/qpcrviia7.git")`

-From source (if you want to help develop the package)":
+Or from source (if you want to help develop the package)":
 Download and install [git](https://git-scm.com/downloads) on your mac/pc.
 Open a new project in Rstudio and select version control.
 Copy https://github.com/SCIL-leuven/qpcrviia7.git under URL and press create project.

 `install.packages("PATH_TO_FILE", repos = NULL, type = "source")`